-Did you know that black is actually a genetically dominant trait with feline coats.
-Although, most black cats are not a solid black and may have some patches of white as well.
+Did you know that the color black is actually a genetically dominant trait with feline coats.
+Although, most black cats are not solid black and may have striped undertones or even some patches.
 Overall, black is the most common color of domesticated cats.
 While feline eye color covers a wide range of hues, the vast majority of black cats have yellow or golden eyes.
-The striking contrast between black fur and yellow eyes adds even more mystique to these fabulous panthers.
+The striking contrast between black fur and yellow eyes adds even more mystique to these fabulous house panthers.

-If you view a solid black cat in the sunlight there are faint stripes within the fur.
-Although black is genetically dominant as a fur color, the striped tabby pattern is genetically dominant as a fur pattern, and in cats with genes for both black fur and tabby patterning, the stripes can be “hidden” under the black coloring.
+If you view a black cat in the sunlight, you usually can see there are faint stripes within the fur.
+They may even have a brown hue with a striped tabby pattern.
+This is the genetically dominant fur pattern, and in cats with genes for both black fur and tabby patterning, the stripes can be “hidden” under the darker coloring.

 Black Cats Have Their Own Appreciation Days